David-OConnor/stm32-hal/README.md

         #[cfg(feature = "g5")]
         self.regs.tr.modify(|_, w| unsafe { w.HITN().bits(hit_num) });

         // 2.
-Begin tarcking by setting the TRKEN bit in the FCRDR_TR register. self.regs.tr.modify(|_, w| w.TRKEN().set_bit());
+Begin tracking by setting the TRKEN bit in the FCRDR_TR register. self.regs.tr.modify(|_, w| w.TRKEN().set_bit());

+        // In tracking mode, the TA flag can be monitored to make sure that the radar
+        // is still tracking the target.
     }

     /// Enable an interrupt.